Spending time with loved ones, going to brunch, and learning from others are among some of my favorite things to do in life.

 - It’s totally okay to be in deep grief and distress.
 There’s an entire book in the Bible (Psalms) where David didn’t “get over” his grief.
 God allowed David the freedom to deeply grieve.
 God didn’t rush David or tell him to get on with life.
 Allow God’s Word to validate your grief…especially when people around you don’t (or won’t) validate it.

 - One of the best things someone can do for a griever is to go get them and treat them to a soda or coffee.
 Just being there means so much to a griever.
 My mom credits her friends who regularly did this for her with tremendously helping her overcome her deep grief after my dad died.
+In addition to God, family and friends can be an important lifeline to a griever.

 - When you feel all alone and your family and friends aren’t measuring up in being there for you during grief, know that God half designed it to be like that so He can meet your deepest needs…and He designed the other half so family, friends, and His church can meet the other half of those needs.
 My sister explained, “If people had come through and been there for me 100% of the time, I never would’ve realized my need for God or developed the rich relationship I enjoy with Him today.
 If I hadn’t had to wait for God’s timing, I wouldn’t have known the treasure of trusting Him and His deliverance as much as I did.
 God wants to be your hero during times of grief…stop desiring that from your loved ones and let God be that hero!”